webpack-contrib/html-minimizer-webpack-plugin/README.md

 - [`html-minifier-terser`](https://github.com/terser/html-minifier-terser) (by default) - JavaScript-based HTML minifier.
 - [`@minify-html/node`](https://github.com/wilsonzlin/minify-html) - A Rust HTML minifier meticulously optimised for speed and effectiveness, with bindings for other languages.

+This plugin integrates seamlessly into your Webpack build pipeline to reduce HTML size and improve loading performance.

 ## Getting Started

 To begin, you'll need to install `html-minimizer-webpack-plugin`: